Small Space Design for Condos and Apartments

-Blog Posts | Design Articles | April 26, 2018
+Blog Posts | Design Articles | October 21, 2020

 We often think of moving to a smaller home as a means of retiring and living with less (AKA downsizing).
 In reality, young adults also live in small homes when they first start their education or career.

-When if comes to small rooms, you really do have to prioritize and see what is most important to you.
+When it comes to small kitchen and dining rooms, you really do have to prioritize and see what is most important to you.
 There’s probably only one or two people living in the space, so technically, you don’t need a lot of furniture on a day to day basis.
 You just have to find solutions for when you entertain and have people over.
 For example, in open concept condos, you will have a kitchen island that can be utilized for dining purposes.
 It will fit 2-3 people, so maybe you don’t need a dining table after all.

-Or, maybe expandable tables are the way to go in your room.
+Or, maybe expandable tables are the way to go in your kitchen.
 They don’t require a lot of space and they give you the flexibility to make them larger when needed.
 For instance, a 36” round dining table is enough for 2 people and can fit 4 people if you add a 16” leaf, making it 36” X 52”.
 This would be very handy when you’re entertaining and when you need some extra surface space for working, studying or doing crafts.

 Kitchen Island as a main eating space.

 While this is a great idea in concept, implementing it means that the room is going to get smaller.
 These tall elements are considered visual barriers and can divide your room and make it look crowded.

-Tall bookshelf used as a room divider and is a physical barrier.
+Tall bookshelf used as a room divider and is a physical barrier. (what not to do)

 Area rugs used to define the eating area from the living area (visual, non-physical, separation).

-Storage and multipurpose pieces:
+Small Space Furniture: Storage and multipurpose pieces

 You can never go wrong with having more storage space; trust me on this one!
+A great way to maximize space is to include furniture pieces that combine different features.
 Whether we’re talking about a TV stand, a coffee table or a bed frame; almost all furniture pieces can have some sort of storage element.
-Multipurpose furniture combine two or more features into one piece, hence, they take up a smaller footprint.
-I will let the pictures do the talking:
+Multipurpose furniture combines two or more features into one piece, hence, they take up a smaller footprint.

-Whether it has a storage compartment or lots of drawers, extra storage space is great.
+Whether the furniture has a storage compartment or lots of drawers, extra storage space is great.
+I will let the pictures below do the talking:

-Make room for overnight guests:
+Make room for overnight guests with a sofa bed

-One final way to save on space, is with a Murphy bed or a sofa bed.
+One final way to save on space is with a Murphy bed or a sofa bed.
+A murphy bed works well in a very tight space when there’s no need for extra seating.
 They can be great space savers when you don’t have an extra guest room.